lardemua/atom/README.md

 If this worked out, you must run always this command at the first place.
 To avoid this constant work, you can always add this command to your bashrc file (copy and paste at the end of the bashrc document).
 Now you don't have to worry about this anymore!

-# TODO

-- [ ] Listen the broadcaster (/robot_state_publisher) to get the position of the sensors

-- [ ] Create interactive markers on that positions

-- [ ] Publish the pose of all interactive markers when they move

-- [ ] Listen de new pose of all interactive markers